-Target Populations: The age of the target population and frequency of screening plans for provision of clinical services described in the application must comply with established and current national guidelines (e.g., U.S. Preventive Services Task Force (USPSTF), American Cancer Society).
+Target Populations: The age of the target population and frequency of screening plans for provision of clinical services described in the application must comply with established and current national guidelines of the U.S. Preventive Services Task Force.

 Priority populations are subgroups that are disproportionately affected by cancer.
 Priority populations include, but are not limited to, the following: